Theocritus

 Greek Anthology, XV, 21.

-English: The Pipe (William Paton, 1918).
+English: The pipe (William Paton, 1918).

 French: L’épouse d’Ulysse...
 (Félix Dehèque, 1863).

 Created on 1 October 2020.
-Updated on 18 October 2020.
+Updated on 31 May 2026.